 My ‘coq au vin’ arrived eyed up by my hubby (a meat lover).

-Who was served the bream which then I eyed up (it was so prettyful).
+Coq Au Vin.Andy was served the bream which then I eyed up, it was so pretty!

 The rules have for many years been that we try each others, which we do before we settle in and eat our own.

-Amazingly not too full we, brave soldiers that we are, go for the 3rd course.
-Mine was all appley and hubby’s was a rum baba.
-We ended up swapping tho’ only because I finished mine first.
+As the food has been so outstanding we go for the 3rd course.
+Mine was a celebration of apple and Andy chose a rum baba.
+We ended up swapping tho’ only because I finished mine first!

 Coffee to finish, always a cappuccino for me.
 Lovely treats come too.
 I shared nicely this time as I was rather full up.

-Time to pay.
-After a few hours of wonderful escape the emails need checking.
+The meal was super good.
+Everything was a really high standard.
+But now it’s time to pay and after a few hours of wonderful escape the emails need checking.

 Claim Your FREE Travel Guide & Checklist